cezarc1/QuadrocopterFlightPlan/README.md

 * Ability to land, Hover and choose a location which is outside the drone's range.
 * Choosing a new waypoint is done by long pressing on the client map untill a pin appears then tapping "GO".

+### License
+This project is released under the MIT License.